vvwantspeed/cs61b-sp21/proj2/gitlet-design.md

 ## Algorithms

+### untracked files

++ For all files in current working area, but not staged or tracked at the head commit.

+### Modified Files

++ For all files in current working area, stage(added & removed) and head commit:
++ absent in the working directory - deleted:
+  + present in the stage added;
+  + present in the head, but not in the stage removed;
++ present in the working directory - modified:
+  + h != "" && h != b && add == "";
+  + add != "" && b != add;

 ### commit

-+ Create a new commit, with user input message, timestamp when it's created, parentId, tacking files.
++ Create a new commit, with user input message, timestamp when it's created, first parent Id, tacking files.
 + blobs should inherit from its parents, also with files in staging area, update the added and del the removed.
 + move all blob files in staging directory to blobs directory.
 Re-instantiate the stage object. aka, clear the stage. and write it back to the stage file.
 + change the tips of the branch, the content of master file.
 HEAD does not need to move since the file just store the path of the tips of branch.